fbpx

 Sacramento Sustainability Academy

-Last month SSP announced the inaugural Sacramento Sustainability Academy, a workforce development program to provide young people an introduction to climate resilience work.
-Building on SSP’s history of providing youth and young adults with hands-on experience with tools, home repairs, and high impact community projects, the Academy is focused on energy efficiency through the lens of building science and urban agriculture as a tool for achieving food security/sovereignty through permaculture design principles (often referred to as Afro-Indigenous wisdom).
+The Sacramento Sustainability Academy is a workforce development program to provide young people an introduction to climate action and community resilience work.
+Building on SSP’s history of providing youth and young adults with hands-on experience with tools, home repairs, and high impact community projects, the Academy is focused on energy efficiency through the lens of building science, urban agriculture as a tool for achieving food security/sovereignty through permaculture design principles (often referred to as Afro-Indigenous wisdom), and manufacturing design skills to provide young people high demand and cutting edge skills for high paying professions.

-All program participants and supervisors must reside within the city limits of Sacramento, and meet at least one of the following requirements:
+All program fellows must reside within the city limits of Sacramento, and meet at least one of the following requirements:

 1. Resides within a Qualified Census Tract (a low-income area as designated by the Department of Housing and Urban Development);